purestorage/helm-charts/docs/csi-topology.md

     - containerPort: 80
 ```

+This example demonstrates how to restrict the topology of provisioned volumes to specific zones and should be used as a replacement for the zone and zones parameters for the supported plugins.
 ## Example of StatefulSet For High Availability
 The following example demonstrates multiple pod constraints and scheduling policies along with topology-aware volume provisioning.
 In the example, we use `volumeClaimTemplates` to specifies the StorageClass that supports the delayed binding that we provision and bind volumes at runtime to achieve high availability.